 It's not a bailout.

-I want people to be able to see whether they can stay in their homes, paying a rate that is affordable for them.
+I want people to be able to see whether they can stay in their homes paying a rate that is affordable for them.

-And the interest rate freeze is, I think merited because look at what's happening.
+And the interest rate freeze is, I think, merited because look at what's happening.

 If you're a big bank that helped get us into this mess, you go borrow money from Abu Dhabi or somewhere.

-If you're a homeowner who has been at the bottom of this incredible scheme that was established, you're left holding the bag, and you don't have the house anymore.
+If you're a homeowner who has been at the bottom of this incredible scheme that was established, you're left holding the bag and you don't have the house anymore.

 Oh, this is incredible.

-This scheme, Mrs. Clinton, this incredible scheme was hatched by Congress.
+Mrs. Clinton, this incredible scheme was hatched by Congress.

-But look, as I said yesterday, great.
+But look, as I said yesterday, I agree.

 Let's go freeze foreclosures.